Lightbox Image

 “We want people to jump in and make it what they want it to be,” said Risse.
 “We all have to take an active role in growing it.”

-You can also support The Greenhouse Project by purchasing items from their plant sales or attending an event.
-Check their Facebook page for a complete list of upcoming classes and programs.
+Support The Greenhouse Project by purchasing plants at their sales or attending an event.
+Check their Facebook page for a full list of upcoming programs.